Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 *Dust motes*

 ### Object Motion
-Consider parallax to be the motion of the camera, or consistently moving things, that provide a sense of scale. **Object Motion** refers to the motion of objects.
+Consider parallax to be the motion of the camera/head, or consistently moving things that provide a sense of scale. **Object Motion** refers to the motion of objects.
 Big things move and accelerate slowly.
 Small and lightweight things dart around.
-A big door lumbers open and a floppy wooden saloon door ... flops.
+A big door lumbers open and a floppy wooden saloon door flies open and swings/oscillates a bit before settling back into it's closed position.

-This is an important design consideration when having objects accuratley *feel* like their size, particularly things one interacts with, but is also important in environmental design, and establishing space.
+This is an important design consideration when having objects accurately *feel* like their size.
+It's particularly important with things one interacts with, but is also important in environmental design and establishing space.
 In a game engine, this tends to be the tedious task of making sure the object properties are set up well in a physics engine, or animated appropriately.

 *See the tilt-shift videography example below.*